exalted/dotfiles/README.md

 * [Compare Commits Between Git Branches](http://robots.thoughtbot.com/compare-commits-between-git-branches)
 * [gitver](http://onethingwell.org/post/72550558317/gitver)
 * [a simple git branching model](https://gist.github.com/jbenet/ee6c9ac48068889b0912)
-* Don't rebase a feature branch from `master` once it's published
+* Don’t rebase a feature branch from `master` once it’s published
 * To avoid merge bubbles you _may_ rebase a feature branch **only** prior to "merging" it into `master`
 * Merge to `master` **always** with `--no-ff`
 * Use _maybe_ [git_pretty_accept](https://github.com/lovewithfood/git_pretty_accept), or *maybe not* ;-)